Iman (Islam): Conceptology

 In Shiite traditions and jurisprudential works, the term "Iman (faith)" is understood in both general and specific contexts.
-The general meaning refers to a heartfelt belief in all the teachings of the Prophet of Islam.
+The general meaning refers to a heartfelt belief in all the teachings of Muhammad.
 In contrast, the specific meaning encompasses this general belief while also including the conviction in the imamate and guardianship of the Twelve Imams.
 According to this specific understanding of faith, all Twelver Shiites are regarded as believers.

 Faith, in a specific context, plays a crucial role in various areas of Islamic jurisprudence, including Ijtihad, Taqlid, Ritual purification, Prayer, Zakat, Khums, Fasting, Iʿtikāf, Hajj, Waqf, Nazr, Judgment, and Testify.
 It is regarded as a prerequisite for the validity and acceptance of all acts of worship.
 Furthermore, faith is essential for the authority of Taqlid, the imam of the congregation, those entitled to Zakat and Khums, judges, witnesses, and the distributors of wealth appointed by the ruler of Sharia.
 Additionally, many Islamic jurists have specified that faith is also a requirement for the Muezzin of the congregation and the deputy during Hajj pilgrimage.

 Al-Shaykh al-Mufid, a prominent scholar of the Imamiyyah tradition, defined faith as a heartfelt affirmation, verbal confession, and the practice of obedience of God.
 Similarly, Al-Shafi'i, a notable Sunni scholar, shares this perspective.
 Several Imamiyyah scholars, including Sharif al-Murtaza, Shaykh Tusi, al-Bahrani, Fazel Miqdad, and Abd al-Razzaq Lahiji, assert that faith is fundamentally an act of the heart.
-Thus, faith equates to a sincere belief in God, the Islam Prophet Muhammad, and the divine revelation.
+Thus, faith equates to a sincere belief in God, the prophethood of Muhammad, and the divine revelation.
 According to this view, a believer is someone who holds this conviction in their heart, and verbal confession is not deemed necessary.